borisqua/error-correction/README.md

-After that, having the general understanding of error-protecting principles, one can look at the "hamming-code" app: the simple realisation of the one from the real practice method of error protection: the Hamming code.
+After that, having the general understanding of error-protecting principles, one can look at the "hamming-code" app: the simple realisation of the one from the real practice method of error protection.

 ## Build and run